andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-03-attribution-part-two.md

 Not everything should be tracked.
 Over-tracking creates noise that obscures meaningful patterns.

 > "Data is like garbage.
-You'd better know what you are going to do with it before you collect it." - probably not Mark Twain
+You'd better know what you are going to do with it before you collect it." - (Probably not) Mark Twain

 When getting started, designing a small, purposeful set of events with straightforward analytical questions in mind is often the right approach for all but the most data-capable teams.
 Trying to track everything and planning to figure out the details later can lead to analysis paralysis.